nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable by building applications that democratize access to explanations.
 Topics of interest are rationale generation, data-centric interpretability, information-seeking dialogue, and evaluation measures for generated text.

 # News 🤩
+2024-03-31 : New paper on disinformation detection and the role of explainability accepted to [FAccT 2024](https://facctconference.org/2024/)!
 2024-03-23 : Excited to give a talk about Explanation Dialogues and the Role of Didactics in Explainability at the inaugural [BIFOLD Tutorial Day](https://www.bifold.berlin/news-events/events/tutorial-day-foundation-models) on April 30.
 2024-02-28 : Two new papers in submission: A follow-up to InterroLang on the conversational examination of self-explaining LLMs (LLMCheckup) and a resource and evaluation paper on instructional explanations in teacher-student dialogues (ReWIRED).
 2023-11-13 : InterroLang will be presented as an in-person poster at BlackboxNLP (Thu, Dec 7, 11:00 AM) and Findings (Sat, Dec 9, 09:00 AM).